nmatzke/rexpokit/README.md

 # rexpokit

+The R package `rexpokit` is a key dependency of the [BioGeoBEARS](https://github.com/nmatzke/BioGeoBEARS) R package for phylogenetic biogeography.

-Wraps some of the matrix exponentiation utilities from [EXPOKIT](http://www.maths.uq.edu.au/expokit/), a Fortran 77 library that is widely recommended for matrix exponentiation (Sidje RB, 1998.
+`rexpokit` wraps some of the matrix exponentiation utilities from [EXPOKIT](http://www.maths.uq.edu.au/expokit/), a Fortran 77 library that is widely recommended for matrix exponentiation (Sidje RB, 1998.
 "Expokit: A Software Package for Computing Matrix